A Resource for Nature lovers or anyone visiting Somerset, Featuring:

-Looking for wildlife, identification of insects, butterflies and moths or days out in Somerset, Avon and Bristol to enjoy nature?
-Keep reading as you should find my website of interest.
+If you are looking for wildlife, identification of insects, butterflies and moths?
+Or maybe days out in Somerset, Avon and Bristol to enjoy nature?
+Then please keep reading as you should find my website of interest.

-Although featuring flora and fauna and landscapes from all over Somerset you will find a large proportion of my work concentrated in the Northern area of Somerset known as North Somerset.
-The whole of the county of Somerset boasts a huge range of habitats and some fantastic opportunities for wildlife enthusiasts.
-My ‘Where to Watch Wildlife’ page will help you plan your visit to this beautiful county and includes up to date information on the numerous nature reserves here!
+Although featuring wildlife and landscapes from all over Somerset you will find a large proportion of my work concentrated in the Northern area of Somerset known as North Somerset.
+The whole of the county boasts a huge range of habitats and some fantastic opportunities for wildlife enthusiasts.
+My ‘Where to Watch Wildlife’ page will help you plan your visit to this beautiful county and the numerous nature reserves within it.
 I have tried to cover as much of Avon and Somerset as I can from Northern Villages such as Backwell and Yatton to small towns like Clevedon.
 We uncover wildlife in the Mendip Hills and down to the Southern end of the county taking in Weston-super-Mare and the Bridgewater area.

-My blog section will give advice and information about gardening for wildlife and I am available to give talks and presentations on any of these subjects.
-Recently I have been involved in several school projects and passing on the beauty of nature to future generations is close to my heart.
+My blog section will give advice and information about gardening for wildlife and I am available to give talks and presentations on any of these subjects to your club or organisation.
+I also deliver bespoke inputs to local schools, as passing on the beauty of nature to future generations is close to my heart.

-Somerset - Beautiful countryside, Stunning wildlife, full of surprise!...
+Somerset - Beautiful countryside, Stunning wildlife and full of surprise!...